Terms of Service

 means any Client Content that is visible to other Clients or Visitors.

-means the overlying agreement that governs the contractual relationship between the Company and deskbird in case the Company opts for the Service Package Enterprise.
+means the overarching and legally superior agreement that governs the contractual relationship between the Company and deskbird in case the Company opts for the Service Package Enterprise.

 means the services rendered by deskbird on the deskbird Platform according to the Terms of Service.